shrutid2003/Marketing-Campaign-Analysis/README.md

 # Marketing-Campaign-Analysis

-**Project Objective**: Checking the performance of campaigns on different marketing channels among control & experiment groups and also among different age groups and investigate reasons for high performance or underperformance of channels.
+**Project Objective**: To evaluate the effectiveness of marketing campaigns across various channels by comparing performance between control and experimental groups, as well as analyzing engagement across different age demographics.
+The goal was to uncover factors driving success or underperformance in each channel.

-**Dataset**: Data is for 1 month (1st-31st January) & important variables are marketing channel, ad display language, user preferred language, age group, subscribing channel etc.
+**Dataset**: The dataset covers campaign activity over a one-month period (January 1st–31st) and includes key variables such as marketing channel, ad language, user language preference, age group, and subscription source.

-**Methodolgy**: In my analysis I have calculated & plotted conversion rates across channels, age groups, control/experiment group and days of the week to gauge the performance and derive insights.
-And after that have done A/B testing to validate the inferences/insights.
+**Methodolgy**: Conducted a detailed analysis of conversion rates segmented by marketing channel, age group, experimental/control groups, and days of the week.
+Insights were supported with visualizations, and statistical A/B testing was applied to validate observed trends and performance differences.